simp/simp-packer/README.md

 The `build` version allows you to call using configuration files located from other locations.
-You don't copy the config files to the test directory.i It will copy the files over for you but you have to type in all the locations.
+You don't copy the config files to the test directory.
+It will copy the files over for you but you have to type in all the locations.

 The `oldbuild` versions allows you copy the files to a directory your self and run